InolabSF/CBPF/document/CCPF/EvaluationFunction/Comfort.md

 ##### Evaluation Function

 Make an evaluation function by using spline curve.
-Pick some arbitrary points that the curve pass.
+Pick some arbitrary points that the curve passes.

 ### Example